datacoves/docs/docs/getting-started/Admin/creating-airflow-dags.md

 # Creating Aiflow Dags
-Now that Airflow is configured we can turn our attention to creating Dags which is what airflow uses to run dbt as well as other orchestration tasks.
-Below are the important things to know when creating DAGS and running dbt with Airflow.
+Now that Airflow is configured we can turn our attention to creating DAGs which is what airflow uses to run dbt as well as other orchestration tasks.
+Below are the important things to know when creating DAGs and running dbt with Airflow.

 1. In the initial Airflow setup you added the `orchestrate` folder and the `dags` folder to your repository.
 Here you will store your airflow DAGs. ie) `orchestrate/dags`